luiz734/qbit-tea/README.md

 - Add new torrents using magnet links
 - Remove, pause, and resume torrents
 - Overview of all torrents
+- Setup a list of download directories using the config file
 - Supports daemon running on a remote host

 ## Use case